Stock Photography Done Right: Avoiding Legal Pitfalls and Finding Reliable Resources

 Sketch of a light bulb depicting idea

-For more than three decades, I’ve run my business guided by one defining idea: people are the only source of ideas.
+Estimated reading time: 6 minutes For more than three decades, I’ve run my business guided by one defining idea: people are the only source of ideas.
 Not processes, not policies, not software or automation.
 People.
 Their creativity, instincts, and imperfections are the engine behind every breakthrough.
-And the framework that crystallized this belief for me came from a book I […]
+And the framework that crystallized this belief for me […]

 Read More